kevinlmf/Blossom/README.md

 ---

-Name it “Blossom,” hoping our life can bloom like flowers, also we can go for a walk in nature to find beautiful flowers.
+Name it “Blossom,” hoping our life can bloom like flowers across all frequencies, and that we can go for a walk in nature to find beautiful flowers in all regimes.